Camins de pedra seca (CPS)

 - Additional second thermal layer: a long-sleeved second thermal layer garment (cotton excluded) weighing at least 180g (men, size M) Or the combination of a long-sleeved thermal base layer (first or second layer, excluding cotton) weighing at least 110g (men, size M) and a resistant windbreaker* with water-repellent protection (DWR protection).

-- The windbreaker is not a substitute for a waterproof jacket with a hood, and vice versa.
+.* The windbreaker is not a substitute for a waterproof jacket with a hood, and vice versa.

+All garments must be the participant's size and without modifications after leaving the factory.
 All material will be transported in a backpack or similar that cannot be changed during the tour.
 All material will be properly packaged to prevent it from getting wet inside the backpack in rainy conditions.

 Other recommended material (non-exhaustive list):